nebula-protocol/nebula-contracts/contracts/nebula-collector/README.md

 ### Distribute

-Distribute the converted NEB tokens to the `distribution_contract`
+Distributes the converted NEB tokens to the `distribution_contract`

 ```json
 {